Associate Professor of Anthropology, Department Chair

 My recent research has focused on what is often called an “anthropology of the state” and what might be called an “anthropology of international relations.”
 By the former I mean the study of the state through its representations, everyday practices, and assumptions about value, and by the latter I mean a focus on paying attention, not merely to how culture influences international engagements, but also being critical about the nature of the “state” that is acting on behalf of the nation.
 This has involved studies of the China’s Confucius Institute language and culture program, the Beijing Olympics, and the Shanghai Expo.
 Earlier research involved studies of collective memory, specifically focused on the recent Chinese history.
 My new research continues to look at international relationship, but now through a study of para-diplomacy - international diplomacy conducted by subnational, regional or non-governmental agencies and institutions.
-This new project will explore Portland’s sister city connections with various cities around the world.
+This new project will explore Portland’s diplomatic connections with various cities around the world.

 March 31, 2019.
 China in the World: An Anthropology of Confucius Institutes, Soft Power, and Globalization.
 University of Hawai’i Press.

 Articles and Chapters

 2019.
 Better City, Better Life?
 Urban Modernity at the Shanghai Expo.
 The Asia Pacific Journal.
 17(4).

 2017.
 The Biopolitics of Gratitude and Equivalence: Debt, Exchange, and Disaster Politics.
 Verge: Studies in Global Asia.
 3(1):162-188.